LAUCHGeorge/LAUCHBoard/README.md

 # LAUCHBoard
 A UK based keyboard layout, modified to suit my needs.

-A fully built version with an installer, is provided in the release section.
+A fully built version with an installer, is provided in the Releases section.

 You are free to modify this how ever you wish.
 ~lauch